MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     simple_grid.add_load_case(line_case)

-Second load case comprise of Compounded point loads
+The second load case is comprised of several point loads, added into a single Compound Load type, so they can be manipulated as a group.

 .. code-block:: python